ntaylor0000/google-data-analytics-professional-certificate/4 - Process Data from Dirty to Clean/README.md

 <details>
 <summary>Module 4</summary>

-**Always remember the stakeholder**

-Successful data analysts balance the needs and expectations of their team and the stakeholders they support.
-In this part of the course, you’ll learn strategies for managing stakeholder expectations while establishing clear communication with your team.
+**Verify and report on cleaning results**

+When you clean data, you make changes to the original dataset.
+It’s important to verify the changes you make are accurate and to let your teammates know about the changes.
+In this part of the course, you’ll learn to verify that data is clean and report your data cleaning results.
+With verified clean data, you’re ready to begin analyzing!

 **Learning Objectives**
+- Describe the process involved in verifying the results of cleaning data
+- Describe what is involved in manually cleaning data
-- Discuss communication best practices for the data analyst including reference to office communication, conflict resolution, facilitating meetings, and status reports
+- Discuss the elements and importance of data-cleaning reports
-- Discuss the importance of focus on stakeholder expectations
+- Describe the benefits of documenting data cleaning process
-- Identify common limitations with data, with specific reference to speed versus accuracy and responding to time-sensitive requests

 **Lessons**
-- Balance team and stakeholder needs
-- Clear communication is key
-- Amazing teamwork
+- Manually cleaning data
+- Document the cleaning process
 - Module 4 challenge
-- Course wrap-up

 </h6>
 </details>